 Model.Rendered.PlanarReflections = false;

-Available only in the Rendered display mode, they require extra drawing steps so they slow down drawing speed.
+Available only in the Rendered display mode, they require extra drawing steps so they decrease the FPS rate.
 They can be disabled with the property:

 Model.Rendered.ShadowMode = shadowType.None;

-Their quality, but also the time required to draw them, can be tuned with the property:
+Their quality, can be tuned with the property:

 Model.Rendered.RealisticShadowQuality = realisticShadowQualityType.Low;